MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 -Scheme 1 has https://*.example.com in its allowed origins list.
 -Scheme 2 has a null allowed origins list.

 It adds a WebResourceRequested handler for the requests to the custom schemes, which will serve the requests locally.
-Then it navigates the WebView to https://www.example.com and attempts to do XHRs with the three schemes.
-Only XHR from the scheme 1 will succeed because it's the one that has https://www.example.com in its allowed origin list.
+Then it navigates the WebView2 to https://www.example.com and attempts to use XMLHttpRequest (XHR) with both schemes.
+Only XHR to scheme 1 will succeed because it's the one that has https://www.example.com in its allowed origin list.
 ``` c#
 CoreWebView2EnvironmentOptions options = new CoreWebView2EnvironmentOptions();
 string[] allowedOriginsList = new string[1];